 How much heat do they emit?

-A large proportion of wood stoves are sold as individual applications created to host one cosy room.
+A large proportion of modern wood stoves are sold as individual applications created to host one cosy room.
 To gain an idea of the type of stove you need for your room simply measure the space in cubic metres (L x W x H) and divide this figure by 14 to reveal a rough estimate of the kilowatt (kW) output required.

 Don’t fall into the trap of just choosing on design alone, its advisable you ask your local dealer to make sure you select the right model suited to the space you wish to heat, equally this is just as important for the right sized stove to ensure it burns at its optimum and recommended heat output.
 Too bigger stove for your needs will create too much heat and equally too smaller stove will leave you very underwhelmed and still chilly.

 Wood burners particularly the more modern models offer various advantages; mainly geared around enhancing views and boosting efficiency.
 In order to have a great view of the flame, you must always keep an eye out for air wash technology, which helps draw air down the inside of the glass to reduce residue.

 A clean burn system is essential; this introduces secondary and tertiary air into the chamber.
 Which prevents combusting surplus carbons within the smoke, this comes together to help increase thermal efficiency, creating cleaner air- reducing any unwelcome particles in the air.
 It is also important to consider the right style for your home to ensure it compliments other features of your home such as your plantation shutters, other window treatments and flooring.

 When it comes to burning wood in stoves, hardwood is better than softwood as it burns slower.
 The density of softwood is also around half that of hardwood, which results in it burning twice as fast!
 Therefore if you are buying volume it’s best to buy hardwoods such as ash, oak, and beech.